googleapis/doc-templates/README.md

 ### Testing

+#### In a Docker container (recommended)

-You can run the tests with the following command:
+You can run the tests in a Docker container using Trampoline V2 with the following command:

 ```
 TRAMPOLINE_BUILD_FILE=./ci/run_tests.sh TRAMPOLINE_IMAGE=gcr.io/cloud-devrel-kokoro-resources/docfx ci/trampoline_v2.sh